developmentAC/QRtistry/README.md

 ## 📄 License

 MIT License - Free for personal, commercial, and educational use.
-See LICENSE file.

-**Built with**: egui, qrcode, image-rs, rfd

 ---